RafaelBarbieru/slinks/README.md

 # Slinks

-Slinks is a web app made with Laravel that allows the user to add links to different sites and organize them into "groups" and higher level "blocks".
-It also provides editing, removing and reordering functionalities for each link, group and block.
+Slinks is a website for organizing personal URLs into categories; something like the bookmark bar but covering a broader customization.
+Made with Laravel, it allows the user to add links to different sites and put them into "groups" and higher level "blocks", while also providing editing, removing and reordering functionalities for each link, group and block.

 ## Functional overview